Higher education institutions

 We are also one of the selected panel firms for the London Universities Purchasing Consortium (LUPC).
 The LUPC was set up to maximise value from the collaborative procurement of goods and services, and includes some of the country’s leading universities, colleges, cultural institutions and a number of government agencies.

-The heart of our offering lies in our ability to draw together a number of lawyers, all experts in their fields, to collaborate and agree the most practical solution to your challenge.
+Collaboration is at the heart of what we do.
+We draw together specialists in their fields to agree the most practical solution to your challenge.
 We welcome secondment arrangements so we can learn about and understand an institution from the inside.
 This not only ensures you receive the best advice, but sets in place a robust legal framework for you to take into the future and build upon to achieve your educational and business goals.

 - Advising Imperial College London on its collaboration with Nanyang Technological University (NTU) to establish a new medical school in Singapore, which will offer a joint undergraduate medical degree programme when doors open to students in 2013.

 - Providing a series of immigration presentations and open Q & A sessions to EU employees of a high-profile London University.
 Our client had concerns that they would lose staff as a direct result of the referendum, if they were not able to support affected employees by offering broad access to comprehensive, detailed and practical legal advice that would help these employees make informed decisions.

 - Advising the University of Oxford on a £75m donation, which was widely reported in the national and international press.